BatoulDf18/covid-Data-Analyst-Project-SQL-Data-Exploration/README.md

 1. `CovidDeaths`: Contains data about COVID-19 cases and deaths.
 2. `CovidVaccinations`: Contains data about COVID-19 vaccinations.

-These tables are assumed to be in a database named `portofolio project`.
+These tables are assumed to be in Data file above.

 ## Key Analyses